SergiiVolodkoWorking/dig-into-sales/Readme.md

 `python3 emails-linkedin-scraping-pipeline.py`

+**Experimental: Scheduler to run emails scraper script multiple times** When you're confident running scraping script and want to scrape more in one go.

+From `dig-into-sales/mining` folder execute:

+`python3 emails-linkedin-scraping-scheduler.py`

+Note: like this there is a higher risk of making too many wrong requests to LinkedIn

 **Result Data**

 `dig-into-sales/data` folder will be created by the scripts and will contain bookmarks and the scrapped data